rijaraju/CRUD_Flask_app/README.md

 # CRUD_Flask_app
-Create a CRUD app - Create, Read, Update and Delete - using Flask and Python
+Create a CRUD app (Create, Read, Update and Delete) using Flask and Python

 ## Data file